About This Page

-The psychoactive drug of cannabis, derived from the plant itself has divided opinions for years.
-Also known as marijuana, the drug is advocated for its holistic healing properties, assisting within therapeutic services for wellbeing and mental health.
+The psychoactive drug of cannabis, derived from the plant itself, has divided opinions for years.
+Also known as marijuana, the drug is advocated for as it has medical properties that aid those with specific health conditions.

-However, the THC chemical, causing psychoactive effects is the driver of many addictive responses, responsible for fuelling cannabis use disorder (CUD) rates.
+However, Tetrahydrocannabinol (THC) causes psychoactive effects and is the driver of many addictive responses, responsible for fuelling cannabis use disorder (CUD).

 Here’s a closer look at the drug itself, along with necessary forms of rehabilitation to overcome the grasp of cannabis addiction.